 Instructions

-• Place on a baking sheet and put into the preheated oven.
+• Place whole potatoes on a parchment-lined baking sheet and put into the preheated oven.
 Bake until fork tender or about 45 minutes to an hour.

-• Add ricotta, freshly grated parmesan, egg, flour, salt, and pepper.
+• Add ricotta, freshly grated parmesan, egg, flour, salt, and pepper to the mashed potato

 • Mix together with your hand until all the ingredients are completely combined and have formed a ball.

-• Roll each piece into a long cylinder about an inch wide.
+• Roll each piece into a long rope about an inch wide.

-• Cut each piece into about 1 inch by 1 inch pieces.
+• Cut each piece into about 1 inch by 1 inch equal pieces.

 • Add to a strainer or use a slotted spoon to take out gnocchi and set aside.